Network Dynamism:

 Today’s telecommunications networks are engineering marvels.
 They achieve near-total population coverage with cloud-like uptime.
 With 5G, capacity bottlenecks that once plagued users are a thing of the past.
 These networks are the invisible foundation of modern life - powering our conversations, entertainment, work, cars, payments, and every digital service we rely on.
 They are quintessential national infrastructure.

 Over the last decade, carriers globally have invested over $3 trillion in CAPEX to upgrade physical infrastructure.
 But while the pipes have evolved, the software has not.
-Networks remain stuck in a legacy operating model, missing the OS upgrade required to digitize distribution and automate operations.
+In a world that is predominantly run on software and increasingly AI-enabled infrastructure, carriers missed the OS upgrade required to digitize distribution and automate operations.

-And here’s the paradox: while telecoms built the infrastructure powering a multi trillion-dollar digital economy, they’ve become its largest rent payers.
+And here’s the paradox: while telecoms built the infrastructure powering a multi-trillion-dollar digital economy, they’ve become its largest rent payers.
 Carriers spend billions acquiring customers via Google, Meta, and other ad platforms - channels that contribute nothing to service delivery.
 They maintain expensive retail footprints in a world where banking, shopping, and entertainment have all gone fully digital.
-They resolve customer issues over 30-minute phone calls for tasks that should take two taps on a screen.
+They resolve customer issues over 30-minute phone calls for tasks that can be two taps on a screen.

 The Digitalization Gap